 This super simple recipe is a special share from the ‘No-bake’ chapter of my gorgeous ebook ‘The Well Nourished Lunchbox’.
 It’s a quick and easy to make treat, very nutritious and satisfies the strongest chocolate craving.
 They are nut, gluten, grain, egg and refined sugar-free; a bit of a change from the dried fruit, high-sugar energy balls or bars about.

 The sunflower seeds are a wonderful source of vitamin E, many essential minerals, monounsaturated fats and protein.
 The pumpkin seeds super-charge this recipe with zinc and the sesame seeds with calcium.
 The chia seeds are a balanced blend of fibre, essential omega-3 fatty acids, protein and many phytonutrients.
 The principle medium chain fatty acids in coconut, lauric and capric acid, are anti-inflammatory and support immune and digestive health.
 The cacao adds antioxidants galore and the cinnamon stabilises blood sugars for a sustained energy release!

-1 teaspoon ground cinnamon
+- 1 tsp ground cinnamon

 - 1 tsp vanilla -powder, extract or essence

-Store in an airtight container in the fridge for a few weeks, or freeze for up to a month.
+- Store in an airtight container in the fridge for a few weeks, or freeze for up to a month.
 I pack these into the lunch box from frozen (against an ice brick).
 They will fall apart if not kept cool.